denisevice/checklist-trello-bot/README.md

 ## Security topics
 We have designed the **Checklist Bot Power-Up** with security in mind.
 The bot can be started by any member of the board.
 It then acts on behalf of this user and inherits his access rights.
 Any unauthorized access to a board or an action will simply be discarded.
 When the user grants its authorization, the token is stored in the private settings of the power-up and is not available to other users on the client side.

-The back-end is coded in NodeJs and what happens on this side should be trusted.
+The back-end is coded in NodeJs with Trello webhooks.
+What happens on this side should be trusted.
 That's why we have chosen to make the code public and open-source.

 ## Why open-source?